Collagen, type VI, alpha 1

 Collagen alpha-1(VI) chain is a protein that in humans is encoded by the COL6A1 gene.

 Function

 The collagens are a superfamily of proteins that play a role in maintaining the integrity of various tissues.
 Collagens are extracellular matrix proteins and have a triple-helical domain as their common structural element.
 Collagen VI is a major structural component of microfibrils.
 The basic structural unit of collagen VI is a heterotrimer of the alpha1(VI), alpha2(VI), and alpha3(VI) chains.
 The alpha2(VI) and alpha3(VI) chains are encoded by the COL6A2 and COL6A3 genes, respectively.
 The protein encoded by this gene is the alpha 1 subunit of type VI collagen (alpha1(VI) chain).
-Mutations in the genes that code for the collagen VI subunits result in the autosomal dominant disorder, Bethlem myopathy.
+Pathogenic variants in these genes are associated with collagen VI-related dystrophies, a spectrum of disorders that includes Bethlem muscular dystrophy, intermediate collagen VI-related dystrophy, and Ullrich congenital muscular dystrophy.